ProfOak7/Bio212L_Summer25/lab2/readme.md

 Here is info for Lab2!
+There are three excel files containing information that was imported to generate the graphs, which can all be viewable in the ipynb file!
+You can also view the pdf for just the graph images and legends (descriptions)!